mgtipp/MIST4610_project/README.md

 <img width="238" alt="Screenshot 2023-03-31 at 10 30 11 AM" src="https://user-images.githubusercontent.com/82818412/229149054-a67974cb-c483-46dd-a272-6f849c953410.png">

 ## Database Information
-The name of the database is ns_21482_4.
+The name of the database is ns_21482_4, and the procedures are named in the format TP_Qx where x is the query number.